supern64/blog/docs/posts/2023-07/badapple.md

     basic.pause(((1000 / 16) * count) - (input.runningTime() - now));
 }
 ```

-This is what it looks like on the simulator... (framerate edited to match)
-<video src="https://cdn.discordapp.com/attachments/801725832581087263/1130117678082830426/720pbadapple.mp4" controls></video>
-And this is what it looks like on the real thing! (contrast increased, out of sync because framerate matching is hard)
-<video src="https://cdn.discordapp.com/attachments/473401307701706753/1150450812485640313/8mb.video-PWO-kpmOflOc.mp4" controls></video>
-So, all in all, this was a nice way to get to mess around with encoding video.
+This was a nice way to get to mess around with encoding video.
 I'll probably have more stupid ideas I could experiment with in the future... but wait.
 Aren't we missing something?
 ## Where's my audio?
-If I had muted the audio for one of our earlier samples, you would've heard no sound.
-Well, because there was no sound.
-It doesn't come neatly prepackaged like the video, you see.
+You may have noticed there is nothing in the code relating to sound.
+That's because there is no sound.
 So where do we go from here?
 I'm thinking some *MIDI files...*
 ### MIDI, the ultimate audio format
 If you've read the article this far, you probably know what a MIDI file is.
 But if you don't, MIDI is the standard way for keyboards, synthesizers (and the like) to communicate with each other with "messages".
 With this comes MIDI files, which are files that contain messages to be played.
 Note how they're just data, and they don't contain any actual audio.
 They're just... instructions for musical instruments, like sheet music.
 This is very useful for us, since we need none of the actual audio samples that are there, we just need to know what the notes are so we can synthesize them on the micro:bit.